 - North Carolina Bar Association: Member

-- Mecklenburg County Bar Association: Member, Nonprofit and Client Pro Bono Committee, Young Lawyers Division, Family Law Section
+- Mecklenburg County Bar: Member, Nonprofit and Client Pro Bono Committee, Young Lawyers Division, Family Law Section

 - Mecklenburg County Women's Commission: Family Law Clinic Guest Lecturer